Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsection{Data Modalities in Oncology}

-In oncology, data is inherently multimodal, as it includes information from multiple sources or modalities that are related in various ways.
-Fig.~\ref{fig:patient_data_modal} provides a view of multiple modalities of cancer at various scales, from the population level to the single-cell analysis.
-Oncology data can be broadly classified into three categories: clinical, molecular, and imaging, where each category provides complementary information about the patient's disease.
-Fig.~\ref{fig:onco_modalities} highlights different modalities within clinical, molecular, and imaging categories.
+A data \emph{modality} represents the expression of an entity or a particular form of sensory perception, such as the characters' visual actions, sounds of spoken dialogues, or the background music \cite{MultimodalClassification}.
+A collective notion of these modalities is called \emph{multi-modality} \cite{baltruvsaitis2018multimodal}.
+Traditional data analysis and ML methods to study cancer data use single data modalities (e.g., EHR~\cite{miotto2016deep}, radiology~\cite{waqas2021brain}, pathology \cite{litjens2017survey}, or molecular, including genomics \cite{angermueller2017deepcpg}, transcriptomics \cite{yousefi2017predicting}, proteomics \cite{wang2017accurate}, etc.).
+However, the data is inherently multimodal, as it includes information from multiple sources or modalities that are related in many ways.
+Figure~\ref{fig:patient_data_modal} provides a view of multiple modalities of cancer at various scales, from the population level to single-cell analysis.
+Oncology data can be broadly classified into 3 categories: clinical, molecular, and imaging, where each category provides complementary information about the patient's disease.
+Figure~\ref{fig:onco_modalities} highlights different clinical, molecular, and imaging modalities.
+Multimodal analysis endeavors to gain holistic insights into the disease process using multimodal data.

-Traditional methods to study cancer are targeted toward individual data modalities (e.g., EHR~\cite{miotto2016deep}, radiology~\cite{waqas2021brain}, pathology \cite{litjens2017survey}, and molecular, including genomics \cite{angermueller2017deepcpg}, transcriptomics \cite{yousefi2017predicting}, proteomics \cite{wang2017accurate}, etc.).
-Multi-scale or multi-resolution studies aim to analyze the disease across different scales that may comprise cellular, tissue, and organismic levels \cite{paul2021multi} or identify the infection outcome of disease across tissues and organs scales \cite{talman2019multiscale}.
-Multimodal analysis endeavors to gain holistic insights into the disease through multiple measurement methods.
-For the confines of this review, we will collectively call all these multi-categories as \textbf{\emph{multimodal}} data.